 Protection of people and the environment, fair treatment of our partners and a clear alignment to our customers' needs are essential components of our activities.
 We strive not only to comply with all applicable laws and voluntary obligations, but to continuously improve our performance and management systems.
-Our integrated global management system with established standards and processes is based on the principles of the Responsible Care, International Organization for Standardization's ("ISO") 9001 Quality Management System, ISO 14001 Environmental Management Systems and ISO 45001 Safety Management Systems.
-All of our operating sites are third-party certified to ISO 14001 and ISO 9001 standards, except our new Huaibei facility in China.
-Our global management system outlines our processes and procedures practiced in relation to environmental protection, occupational safety, industrial hygiene and quality management as well as sustainable compliance and product stewardship.
+Our integrated global management system with established standards and processes is based on the principles of the Responsible Care 14001 for Environmental, Health, Safety and Security Management System, International Organization for Standardization's ("ISO") 9001 Quality Management System, ISO 14001 Environmental Management Systems and ISO 45001 Safety Management Systems.
+All of our operating sites are third-party certified to ISO 14001 and ISO 9001 standards.
+Our global management system outlines our processes and procedures practiced in relation to environmental protection, occupational safety, industrial hygiene, security and quality management as well as sustainable compliance and product stewardship.